 I don’t like riding the chair, or worse a gondola, with someone who is chatting on their cell phone on speaker or cranking out loud music I can overhear from their ear buds.
 I enjoy meeting new skiers, talking about their travels and favorite trails on the lift rides.
 I find it rude to exclude the one you’re with.

-I have witnessed skiers talking on their cell while cruising down the mountain, texting with their poles tucked under one arm as they skid down the ski trail, even chatting with their flip phone wedged in their helmet.
+We’ve all seen skiers talking on their cell while cruising down the mountain, texting with their poles tucked under one arm as they skid down the ski trail, even chatting with their flip phone wedged in their helmet.
 That’s distracted driving on the ski slopes and should be banned here and on the highway.
 Don’t even get me started on the danger of amateur drones crashing into skiers and lift towers.

 I worry about Smart Goggles by Oakley and Smith, and their potentially stupid operators.
 Do you really need a digital display on your lens of a trail map, your GPS coordinates, your altitude, speed, incoming texts and emails?
 Seems like a distracting amount of data to me.
 Besides, don’t we got to the mountains to take a break from tech, work and the web?